Building and Managing Wetland Ecosystems

 Avoid 4-inch pipe because it clogs too easily.

 This pond is drained with a 6” PVC pipe.
 The mud on the plants demonstrate it was completely flooded from a storm the previous day.
+The entire area successfully drained overnight.

 Dealing with Flood Water

-There will always be the possibility of storm water over-running the drain.
 Or, the drain could plug up even if it is adequately sized.
-A good design must plan for these contingencies.
-Our grass-covered roadways easily withstand occasional floodwater overflows.
+A good design must anticipate and plan for these contingencies.

-Always consider contingency plans for storm flows.
-We have worked on lakes with very large outlet drains that occasionally over-run the pipe and into the emergency spillway.
-We have also worked with tranquil ponds that collect water from large drainages.
-These ponds normally have no outflow but can become torrential rivers in a storm.
-We had an experience in the Sonoran desert where a tiny trickle of water in a wash would occasionally swell into a six-foot-deep, 120-foot- wide raging river during monsoon season.
+We had an experience in the Sonoran desert where a tiny trickle of water in a wash would occasionally swell into a six-foot-deep, 120-foot-wide raging river during monsoon season.
 In that case, the wash was draining 25,000 acres of normally bone-dry desert.
-The back side of our 80-foot-long, 20-foot-wide, 4-foot-thick concrete overflow pad was undermined after a particularly bad storm.
-The point being there will always be a bigger storm -- you will never have a large enough pipe!
+The back side of our 80-foot-long, 20-foot-wide, 4-foot-thick concrete vehicle crossing was undermined after a particularly bad storm.

-Consider What Is Downstream
+Consider What Is Downstream!

 Your design must consider the potential consequences of damage to downstream property, structures, roads, etc. should a breach occur.

 We once repaired a large lake built many years ago.
 We opened the drain gate and thought little of it until we realized we had flooded the road a mile downstream.
 Fortunately it is in a rural setting and there was no damage but we learned a valuable lesson.
-We limit our projects to relatively flat ground where the potential from a dam, dike or berm breach is insignificant.
-We do not worry about a breach because our downstream areas are grassy meadows, wetland habitats or wooded areas capable of safely receiving the entire contents of the pond if the berm were to breach.

-Placement We place our water level control boxes beside our roadways for easy access with equipment.
+We place our water level control boxes beside our roadways for easy access with equipment.
 We widen the area in the roadway near the outlet to accommodate the water control box where it is out of the traffic path.

 Two or More Water Level Control Boxes are useful to split water flow between multiple habitats or seasonally flood habitats from a common ditch or pond.
 The stop logs can be adjusted to stop flow to the pipes feeding the habitats and divert all flow to the drains when we want to dry the habitats.
 The stop logs can be readjusted to divert water flow to the habitats and stop the drain when we want to flood the habitats.